Who we are

 Early on, we realised that seawater carbonate chemists and marine biologists needed to work together if we are to fully understand how OA might impact our coastal and open oceans.

 Originally, we were a group of scientists from the University of Otago (Departments of Botany, Chemistry and Marine Science) and the National Institute of Water and Atmospheric Research Ltd (NIWA); today, we collaborate with researchers across New Zealand and overseas.

 What we do

 OAR supports OA research across New Zealand, and especially at Otago.
 We host bimonthly meetings of researchers at Otago, where cutting-edge science is presented and discussed.
 We support an annual workshop for OA workers across New Zealand (and increasingly from overseas), sponsoring international speakers and assisting students to attend.
 And we support students travelling to present their OA work at conferences around the world.
-For information about any of these, please contact the Theme Director Abby Smith.
+For information about any of these, please contact the Theme Director Linn Hoffmann.

 The 10th National Ocean Acidification Workshop was held in Dunedin 15-17 February.
 You are able to view the programme.

 The White Island Blitz

 In the first week of December a team of 18 scientists from all over the world descended on Whakatane in the Bay of Plenty.
 These chemists, biologists, geologists, botanists and marine scientists went to carry out a “blitz” on the nearby marine volcano: Whakaari or White Island.
 Their aim: to find out as much as they can about the currents, the water, the algae, and the marine animals as they can in one week.